Patrikios/attachee/README.md

 # attachee
-Like `library()` but streamlined.
+Packages functionality around `library()` but streamlined with install if package(s) not found and optional isntalled packages update beforehand.

 Grabs (from library paths or otherwise tries to install) and attaches a package.

-A POC package `attachee` works like `library()` but tries to intall the given package(s) if no found on path.
-Its flagship function is 'grab_and_attach' that is inteded to get deloped towards a friendly attitude for behind the firewal - company context - installs.
+A POC package `attachee` works like `library()` but tries to intall the given package(s) if no found in library paths.
+Its flagship function is 'grab_and_attach' that is inteded to get deloped towards a friendly attitude for behind the firewall - company context - installs.

 In order to attach the whole list of packages in one command, you can do: